 I paint cherished objects belonging to my subjects to bring a fresh vantage point from which to consider identity.
 To me, a beloved personal object retains something of the essence of the person who chose it.
 With the perspective of a cultural anthropologist, I view the things with which we surround ourselves as both containing and revealing the shape of our lives.

-I relish pondering the inner character of my subjects.
-They can be people I know or people who have deeply inspired me.
-I meditate first on their character and story -- are they playful, intellectual, shy, bold, serene, witty?
-I then select objects that symbolize these complex and perhaps contradictory aspects of their inner selves and work to capture it in the compositional arrangement of their intimate objects.
-Using color and shadow, I amplify these seemingly mundane things into a work of art that reveals truths about their lives and personal journeys.
+I select objects that symbolize these complex and perhaps contradictory aspects of my subjects’ inner selves and capture them in the compositional arrangement of their intimate objects.
+Using color, light and shadow, I amplify these seemingly mundane things into a work of art that reveals truths about their lives and personal journeys.